Choose your country and language:

 WWhat does it mean to be free?
 To unshackle yourself from the daily pressures of life and to completely absorb yourself in something truly breathtaking?
 Or is it the ability to explore the cultural nuances of a small town and the ancient lands that surround it?
 Perhaps it is to feel your heart beating beneath your chest as you embark on an adventure?
 The answer is all of the above!
 All of which can be found at the Golden Gate Highlands National Park in the beautiful Free State (where freedom is even in the name).

-Read on and discover 6 reasons why you absolutely have to take a Sho’t Left and explore this incredible national park:
+Read on and discover 6 reasons why you absolutely have to take a Sho’t Left and explore this incredible national park...

 When you finally get to take that much needed holiday, chances are you want to go somewhere that’s going to inspire you.
-At the foot of Lesotho’s Maluti Mountains - the Golden Gate Highlands National Park, will literally leave you high with inspiration with endless horizons, overlooking the vast beauty that is South Africa.
+At the foot of Lesotho’s Maluti Mountains, the Golden Gate Highlands National Park will literally leave you high with inspiration with endless horizons, overlooking the vast beauty that is South Africa.

-Loved for its unusual scenery and renowned for its golden aura as the sun lights up the sandstone cliffs and outcrops, the Golden Gate Highlands National Park is central to Johannesburg, Durban and Bloemfontein, making it the ideal escape if you long to stretch their legs, breathe fresh mountain air and let nature lift up your soul.
-Scenery
+Loved for its unusual scenery and renowned for its golden aura as the sun lights up the sandstone cliffs and outcrops, the Golden Gate Highlands National Park is central to Johannesburg, Durban and Bloemfontein, making it the ideal escape if you long to stretch your legs, breathe fresh mountain air and let nature lift up your soul.

-Right next door to the park, you’ll find one of the most charming little towns the Free State has to offer.
-No sooner do you arrive in Clarens than you find yourself in a frenzy of art-buying, restaurant-hopping, cycling, game driving, trout fishing, birding and late-night dining.
+Right next door to the park, you’ll find one of the most charming little towns that the Free State has to offer.
+No sooner do you arrive in Clarens than you'll find yourself in a frenzy of art-buying, restaurant-hopping, cycling, game driving, trout fishing, birding and late-night dining.
 Clarens is so rich with experiences that you need to make sure you set aside enough time in the area because it passes all too quickly.

-Sometimes it’s not enough to just soak up awesome scenery, you need to immerse yourself in it, to be able to feel a part of it.
+Sometimes it’s not enough to just soak up the awesome scenery, you need to immerse yourself in it to be able to feel a part of it.
 In the Free State province, in and around the Golden Gate Highlands National Park, you can do exactly this.
 Whether it’s feeling the rush of the rapids with some white-river rafting or hiking up incredible mountains, there are plenty of adventures to have in this scenic corner of South Africa.

 Around 200-million-years ago, large Jurassic dinosaurs roamed the plains of the eastern Free State, back when what is now South America and Africa formed one giant continent called Gondwana.
 The first time you visit the Clarens area in the Eastern Free State and someone offers you a brace of South African dinosaur droppings for inspection, who can blame you for laughing in disbelief?
 But later, when they show you a 190-million-year-old fossilised egg of a Massospondylus dinosaur that lived in the Late Triassic and Early Jurassic era, your jaw might drop in amazement.

 If you’re looking for that raw mix of South African culture and breathtaking scenery, then you have to visit the Basotho Cultural Village in the Free State province.
-The Basotho Cultural Village in the Golden Gate Highlands National Park is a unique South African cultural village where visitors are invited to experience authentic hospitality and learn about the traditional arts, crafts and ways of life of the Basotho people.
+The Basotho Cultural Village in the Golden Gate Highlands National Park is a uniquely South African cultural village where visitors are invited to experience authentic hospitality and learn about the traditional arts, crafts and ways of life of the Basotho people.

 It is a completely immersive experience you’re likely to remember forever.
 It’s a rest camp that resembles an 18th century Basotho Village combined with replica homesteads dating from the 16th century to the modern day.
 In it you’ll find beautiful displays of the mural art of the Basotho, known as Litema.
 If you’re on a cultural adventure through South Africa, or if you are even just in the area, get inspired by tradition by filling your life with the people of the Basotho Cultural Village.

 So go ahead, explore the Golden Gate Highlands National Park.
 You won’t regret it.
 It may be just what you needed!
 Take a Sho’t Left today and discover all the Free State has to offer.